0xSpaceShard/starknet-devnet/README.md

 ## Run with Docker

-This application is available as a Docker image.
-To download the image tagged with `latest`, run:
+This application is available as a Docker image (architectures: arm64 and amd64).
+To download the `latest` image, run:

 ```text
 $ docker pull shardlabs/starknet-devnet-rs